The Energy Management Cycle

 |---|---|---|

-| Plan | Policy, baseline, energy audit | Levels 1 & 2 |
+| Plan | Policy, baseline, energy audit | Levels 1 and 2 |

-| Do | Implement measures, engage people | Levels 2 & 3 |
+| Do | Implement measures, engage people | Levels 2 and 3 |

-| Check | Monitoring & targeting, M&V | Levels 1 & 2 |
+| Check | Monitoring and targeting, M&V | Levels 1 and 2 |

 | Act | Management review, ISO 50001 | Level 3 |